Pavpavp/RobotWebServices/Readme.txt

+ABB RobotWebServices C# wrapper for RobotWare 6
+Many but not all calls are yet included
-ABB RobotWebServices C# wrapper for RobotWare 6 Planning to add support for RobotWare 7
+Planning to add support for RobotWare 7 & subscriptions